tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 ![Uncles](/onboarding/1-introduction-blockchain/images/uncles.png)

 Uncles fulfill an important **function**: they help **incentivize mining** and with it **decrease centralization** trends.
 On the Ethereum network, miners are incentivized to include uncles in the blocks they mine by rewarding such blocks.
 Uncle mining helps maintain a **larger number of miners**, preventing large mining pools by also incentivizing small mining pools and individual miners to continue participating in the consensus process.
 Uncles also help **compensate for network delays** since a miner can be rewarded even when a network delay made it come in second.
-In addition, uncles help **increase chain security**, as mining an uncle and mining the main chain block is conducted through the same mechanism.
+In addition, uncles help **increase chain security**, as mining an uncle and mining the main chain block are conducted through the same mechanism.

 Uncles can also create issues for a blockchain.
 Including uncles can bloat the network with blocks that have invalid or very little data - leading to **network distention**.
 Moreover, uncle rewards can incentivize miners to just **mine empty blocks**, as it is cheaper to include an uncle than create a valid-but-forgotten block.
 Empty uncle blocks do not fulfill any purpose, but they are still rewarded.
 This could become an issue in the future.